barbagroup/essential_skills_RRC/python.md

 **NotImplemented is not None**

-`NotImplemented` is used to indicate that a behaviour is not defined or that the action we are trying to execute is impossible.
-For example, `NotImplemented` is used under the covers when you try to devide a string by a float.
+`NotImplemented` is used to indicate that a behavior is not defined or that the action we are trying to execute is impossible.
+For example, `NotImplemented` is used under the covers when you try to divide a string by a float.
 We will end up with a `TypeError`.
 (Try it on the shell)

 *Important notes*: